CodersLaunchpad/runailocal-backend/README.md

 # Setup and Run The Project

-This README provides instructions on how to set up the virtual environment, install the required packages, and run the application.
+This README provides instructions on how to set up the virtual environment, install the required packages, set up MinIO, and run the application.

 ## Prerequisites

-- Python 3.7 or higher
+- Python 3.11 or higher
 - pip (Python package installer)
+- MinIO Server (for object storage)

 ## Setup Instructions